top of page

 2. To provide money from the treasury for appropriate individual and team awards in all sports.

-Section 4: Eligibility
+Section 4: Eligibility/HVAC Jr./Co-op Partnerships

-5. Teams and/or schools that violate the rules of eligibility can be fined and placed on probation at the discretion of the HVAC Board.
+1. Teams and/or schools that violate the rules of eligibility can be fined and placed on probation at the discretion of the HVAC Board.
 The HVAC has no jurisdiction over the rules and matters of the TSSAA and its high school members.
 The HVAC will not police matters involving the TSSAA.
 Its only jurisdiction will involve potential violations involving current member schools of the HVAC.

 1. In the event of a complaint by a member school, the President will call a special meeting of all member schools to address the complaint.
-In order to take action on the complaint, a minimum of 5 member schools shall vote.
+In order to take action on the complaint a minimum of 5 member schools shall vote.
 Schools that are party to the complaint shall not be able to vote.

-Section 5: Certification of Coaches
+Section 5: Informational/Scheduling Meetings for Coaches

 Section 6: Sports